Immigrating to Hungary for permanent residency: pros and cons

 Required documents for a registration certificate include:

-- grounds for staying in the country, such as employment or study proof;
+- grounds for staying in the country, such as proof of employment or study;

 - proof of accommodation in Hungary;